top of page

 19 x 17 x 12

-The centerpiece of the control room is a Solid State Logic AWS 924 Delta SuperAnalogue workstation, which combines a state-of-the-art analog console and dual DAW controller.
+The control room's centerpiece is a Solid State Logic AWS 924 Delta SuperAnalogue workstation, which combines a state-of-the-art analog console and dual DAW controller.
 On the analog layer, the AWS 924 is a complete 24-channel, 8-bus console with 24 analog inputs.
 Each of the AWS 924's channels features a top-of-the-line SSL SuperAnalogue microphone preamplifier, a line-level input, and 4-band E- and G-Series EQs with floating dynamics and the legendary stereo bus compressor, all based on classic SSL technology.

-Augmenting the SSL are 24 channels of the world's finest outboard microphone preamplifiers and equalizers including vintage Neve 1066, 1073, and 1081 modules, API 500 racks, stereo-matched Calrec PQ modules, Chandler TG, Tube-Tech, and Universal Audio pieces.
+Augmenting the SSL are channels of the world's finest outboard microphone preamplifiers and equalizers including vintage Neve 1066, 1073, and 1081 modules, API 500 series racks, stereo-matched Calrec PQ modules, Chandler TG, Tube-Tech, Avalon Design, and Universal Audio pieces.

-Highest resolution audio is captured through a Lavry AD-24-200 Savitr Gold analog-to-digital converter and Avid HDX I/Os to Pro Tools HDX and Logic Pro X workstations (with a vast plug-in library) synchronized to an Apogee Big Ben 192k master digital clock.
-A beautifully restored Ampex ATR-102 1/2" 2-track and Otari MX-80 2" 24-track tape machines are available for analog purists.
+Highest resolution audio is captured through a Lavry AD-24-200 Savitr Gold analog-to-digital converter and Avid HD IO to Pro Tools HDX and Logic Pro X workstations (with a vast plug-in library) synchronized to the Lavry's master digital clock.
+A beautifully restored Ampex ATR-102 1/2" 2-track and an Otari MX-80 2" 24-track tape machines are available for analog purists.

-The control room boasts super-accurate monitoring with Hafler-powered original-issue UREI 813A mains and Bryston-powered nearfields from JBL, ProAc, and Yamaha.
+The control room features ultra-accurate monitoring with Hafler-powered original-issue UREI 813A mains and Bryston-powered nearfields from JBL, ProAc, and Yamaha.

 bottom of page